 All teachers, other than classroom teachers, will similarly share supervision of students.

 All children will be confined to classrooms, or their designated areas, unless permission has been granted by a teacher to leave temporarily, e.g. toilet break.

 Children will be expected to walk indoors at all times and undertake appropriate indoor games and activities.

 In the case of inclement weather during a recess break, a yard duty teacher will inform the Principal/Assistant Principal of the possible need to activate the inclement weather timetable.

 The Principal / Assistant Principal will assess the situation and make the decision to call the children inside or alternatively, to seek adequate shelter, in which case the yard duty teachers will continue to supervise outside.

 In the event of children being required to come inside the school buildings, yard duty teachers will supervise children as they make their way to their designated area.

 All staff and students are required to wear broad-brimmed hats during terms 1 and 4 consistent with the school’s Sunsmart policy and are encouraged to wear hats during terms 2 and 3.

 Scheduled sport, physical education or other outside activities will be held in the school’s gym or be rescheduled during times of inclement weather.

-This policy will be reviewed annually or more often if necessary due to changes in regulations or circumstances
+This policy was reviewed April 2022 and will be reviewed annually or more often if necessary due to changes in regulations or circumstances